They may not be as well-known as some of Scotland's famous fortresses, but these fairytale castles are nothing short of enchanting.

 16. Dunvegan Castle & Gardens

-Built on a rock in the middle of a loch on the Isle of Skye, Dunvegan is the oldest continuously inhabited castle in Scotland, and has been the ancestral home of the Chiefs of Clan MacLeod for 800 years.
+Built in a beautiful loch-side setting on the Isle of Skye, Dunvegan is the oldest continuously inhabited castle in Scotland, and has been the ancestral home of the Chiefs of Clan MacLeod for 800 years.
 Admire the many fine oil paintings on display, delight in the beauty of its formal garden, or why not take a boat trip to Loch Dunvegan?